 Is eating millet is enough for weight loss, curing diabetes and great health?

 There are no good or bad grains.
-Grains health benefits depend on how it is grown and processed.
-Eating rice and wheat in moderate quantity causes no harm.
+Grains’ health benefits depend on how it is grown and processed.
+Eating rice and wheat in moderate quantities causes no harm.

 Therefore, if you are thinking only eating millet 3 times a day is going to solve all your health issues, you are wrong.
-Start practicing saying NO to all ready to cook/eat packaged and processed foods.
+Start practicing saying NO to all ready-to-cook/eat packaged and processed foods.
 Remember it includes even your favorite “safe” Marie biscuits also.
-A good wholesome, preferable homemade diet, frequent activity, regular exercise and deep good sleep all you need to fix your health problems.
+A good wholesome, preferable homemade diet, frequent activity, regular exercise, and deep good sleep are all you need to fix your health problems.
 Sounds simple?
 Well, it’s not.
 Develop these habits over time.

 How about including millets in form of multigrain in diet?